 It’s hard to know what changes can be made to help lower your bills, but help is a just a phone call away.
-The local electric company is happy to assess your needs, family lifestyle and patterns of energy usage.
-They will go through your home to check for areas to be improved.
-They will survey your appliances, inspect the home’s structure, and measure your insulation.
-Once done they will make suggestions and help implement needed changes for more efficient energy consumption.
-Often times the suggestions will come with rebate incentives that will help reduce your bill.
+Your local electric company is happy to assess your needs, lifestyle and patterns of energy usage.
+A representative will go through your home to inspect the structure, survey your appliances and measure the insulation.

 Air Vents or Radiators

-Window treatments are beautiful features in a cozy living room or romantic bedroom, but they can serve a great purpose besides adding color to a space.
-Full drapes made of a wool cotton blend, when open will let a natural source of heat, the sun, into the room and warm it up.
-In the evening as the sun goes down and temperatures dip, closed curtains help to insulate a room from the cold air seeping through the windows.
-Line the window treatments and you will provide more insulation and another layer to keep out the chill in the evening.
+Window treatments are beautiful features in a living room or bedroom, but they do much more besides add color to a space.
+Full drapes, especially those made of a wool-cotton blend, help to insulate a room from the cold air seeping through the windows.
+Line the window treatments to provide more insulation and another layer to keep out the chill in the evening.

 It may seem like a great idea to turn on a space heater for a little extra warmth in a small space, but they pose several threats.
-First, they are expensive to run regardless of the type.
-Electrical ones just run up your bill and kerosene can be costly.
-Secondly, they are dangerous.
-All it would take is for someone to knock it over starting a fire and causing personal injury too.
-The perceived savings is not worth the risk of burning down the house.
+First, they are expensive to operate, regardless of the type; electrical ones run up your bill, and kerosene can be costly.
+Second, they are dangerous; accidentally knocking one over could start a fire and cause personal injury.
+The perceived savings is not worth the risk.

-Area rugs often used as a design element in a room, add color and style while unifying a space.
-During the cold winter months, they serve an important function too.
-Rugs add another layer of insulation to the floor, trapping the cool air underneath and keep it from seeping up and cooling the room.
-The warmth of the rug will keep your feet toasty too.
+Area rugs are often used as a design element in a room; they add color and style while unifying a space.
+During the cold winter months, they serve another important function: Rugs add a layer of insulation to the floor, trapping cool air underneath and keep it from seeping up and cooling the room.
+The warmth of the rug will keep your feet toasty, too.